-Top 10 Knit Stitches for a Basket or Planter!
+Top 10 Knit Stitches for a Basket or Plant Cover!

 I’m a bit addicted to knitting planter cozies for my house plants and succulents.

-Design your own knitted basket or plant cozy!
+Design your own knitted basket or plant cover!

 When I designed my patterns I realized that there are several things to consider when choosing a knit stitch.